midorinet/ngx_small_light/UPGRADING.md

 ```

 ##### **[ngx_http_small_light_module.h](./src/ngx_http_small_light_module.h)**
-Add some declarations for bluropt flag such as the minimum image size to apply the resizing mechanism in the function.
+Add some declarations for bluroptimize flag such as the minimum image size to apply the resizing mechanism in the function.
 ```c
 // ########
 // ## Some code is omitted.